nerd-dash/simple-auction-api/README.md

 # simple-auction-api
-A simple api to cattle auciton.
+A simple api to cattle auction.